electron/governance/wg-security/membership-and-notifications.md

 ### Public Notifications

 Public notifications are a wider disclosure of vulnerabilities.
-Unlike the "Friends and Family" notifications, these will give some information about the vulnerability, e.g. what features are affected, mitigation strategies, and how the vulnerability was discovered.
+Unlike the "Need To Know" notifications, these will give some information about the vulnerability, e.g. what features are affected, mitigation strategies, and how the vulnerability was discovered.

 These announcements will typically be made alongside new releases which fix the issue.